Tutorial: Migrate SQL Server to an Azure SQL Database managed instance offline using DMS

 This configuration is necessary because the Azure Database Migration Service lacks internet connectivity.

-Ensure that your VNET Network Security Group rules don't block the following communication ports 443, 53, 9354, 445, 12000.
-For more detail on Azure VNET NSG traffic filtering, see the article Filter network traffic with network security groups.
+Ensure that your VNet Network Security Group rules don't block the following inbound communication ports to Azure Database Migration Service: 443, 53, 9354, 445, 12000.
+For more detail on Azure VNet NSG traffic filtering, see the article Filter network traffic with network security groups.

 Configure your Windows Firewall for source database engine access.